CorentinGS/CorentinGS/README.md

 ## Some of my projects

 - [memnix](https://github.com/memnix) - A spaced repetition system and a flashcard app.
-- [kafejo bot](https://github.com/CorentinGS/Kafejo-Bot) - A Discord bot for the [Kafejo community](https://corentings.vercel.app/discord/).
+- [chess bet](https://github.com/corentings/chessbet) - Chessbet is a unique project developing a platform for chess betting.
 - [gauntlet reborn](https://github.com/CorentinGS/gauntlet-reborn) - A remake of the classic Gauntlet game in C.
 - [c learning](https://github.com/CorentinGS/C-Learning) - A collection of C useful resources.
 - [discord updater](https://github.com/CorentinGS/discordUpdater) - A gtk4 app to update your Discord app on Linux.